mgporter/gittest/mynewrename3.md

 I will add a little more!

-Now I am learning git amend
+Now I am learning git amend.
+This is some more text.